JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 [Multiplatform projects](/docs/reference/multiplatform.html) are supported between different Kotlin and Kotlin/Native targets.
-That is the way to share common Kotlin code between may platforms, including Android, iOS, server-side, JVM, client-side, JavaScript, CSS, native.
+That is the way to share common Kotlin code between many platforms, including Android, iOS, server-side, JVM, client-side, JavaScript, CSS, native.

-Kotlin multiplatform libraries provide the necessary APIs for the common Kotlin code and helps to develop shared parts of a project in Kotlin code once and share it with all target platforms.
+Kotlin multiplatform libraries provide the necessary APIs for the common Kotlin code and help to develop shared parts of a project in Kotlin code once and share it with all target platforms.

 # How to Start